collinbarrett/wp-vps-build-guide/README.md

 please provide feedback.
 This guide should continue to receive ongoing optimizations and updates.
 In its current state, it will lead to a server that is higher-performing than most, but it is not perfect and the technologies powering it are constantly changing.
 Issues and pull requests are welcome.

 ## The Stack
-- Client: OS X
+- Development Client OS: OS X
-- Host: DigitalOcean
+- Production Host: DigitalOcean
-- Server: Ubuntu LTS x64
+- Server OS: Ubuntu LTS x64
   - w/Upgraded Kernel
 - Web Server: nginx
   - w/FastCGI microcaching